behaska/papercss-hugo-theme/README.md

 ## Getting help

-If you run into an issue that isn't answered by this documentation or the [`exampleSite`](https://github.com/zwbetz-gh/papercss-hugo-theme/tree/master/exampleSite), then visit the [Hugo forum](https://discourse.gohugo.io/).
-The folks there are helpful and friendly. **Before** asking your question, be sure to read the [requesting help guidelines](https://discourse.gohugo.io/t/requesting-help/9132).
+If you run into an issue that isn't answered by this documentation or the `exampleSite`, then visit the Hugo forum.
+The folks there are helpful and friendly.
+Before asking your question, be sure to read the forum’s requesting help guidelines.

 ## Credits

-Thank you to [Rhyne Vlaservich](https://www.vlaservich.com/) for creating [PaperCSS](https://www.getpapercss.com/), and all the  [contributors](https://github.com/papercss/papercss/graphs/contributors).
+Thank you to [Rhyne Vlaservich](https://www.vlaservich.com/) for creating [PaperCSS](https://www.getpapercss.com/), and all the contributors.

+## License

+MIT.
+See [LICENSE](LICENSE) for details.